Stable Quantum-Correlated Many Body States through Engineered Dissipation

-An alternative and more robust route toward quantum state preparation is through engineered dissipation~\cite{Kraus2008,Verstraete:2009vj,Harrington2022}.
+An alternative and more robust route toward quantum state preparation is through engineered dissipation~\cite{Plenio_PRA_1999, Kraus2008, Diehl2008, Verstraete:2009vj, Hakan_PRX_2016, Harrington2022}.
 In such schemes, the quantum system is coupled to a dissipative reservoir that is repeatedly entangled with the system and projected to a chosen state.
 Over time, the system is steered toward a steady state of interest by the reservoir.
 A concrete example is dissipative cooling (Fig.~\ref{fig:1}).
 Here the reservoir is represented by $M$ two-level ``auxiliary'' qubits, each with an energy splitting close to the energy of low-lying excitations of a many-body quantum system \cite{Weimer_cooling_2020, Polla_PRA_2021}.
-The entangling operation, having a rate $g_\text{sa}$, transfers excitations from the system into the auxiliaries, which are then removed via controlled dissipation (``reset'') the brings the auxiliaries to their ground states.
+The entangling operation, having a rate $g_\text{sa}$, transfers excitations from the system into the auxiliaries, which are then removed via controlled dissipation (``reset'') that brings the auxiliaries to their ground states.
 The process therefore cools the system toward its ground state.
-Even after the completion of the cooling process, the dissipative auxiliaries continue to remove any excitation induced by environmental decoherence, thereby creating an autonomous feedback loop that stabilizes the cooled state over time scales much longer than the coherence times of physical qubits.
+Even after the completion of the cooling process, the continued reset cycles of the auxiliaries stabilize the cooled state against environmental decoherence, extending its lifetime beyond the coherence times of physical qubits.

-Past experimental works have demonstrated the dissipative preparation of two-qubit Bell pairs of trapped ions~\cite{Wineland2013} and superconducting qubits~\cite{Devoret:2013ve}, as well as an 8-qubit Mott insulator state in an analog quantum simulator~\cite{MaSchuster2019}.
+Past experimental works have demonstrated the dissipative preparation of few-qubit states of trapped ions~\cite{Barreiro2011, Wineland2013} and superconducting qubits~\cite{Devoret:2013ve}, as well as an 8-qubit Mott insulator state in an analog quantum simulator~\cite{MaSchuster2019}.
 Dissipative preparation of many-body quantum states, however, has remained experimentally challenging due to increased environmental decoherence which threatens to overwhelm the impact of the auxiliaries.
 Open questions also remain on whether dissipatively prepared states with more than a few qubits in fact possess any non-classical characteristics.
 Dissipatively preparing many-body states and measuring their quantum correlation or entanglement entropy are therefore crucial for assessing the practical importance of engineered dissipation to current quantum hardware.